Kyczan/kodo/README.md

 stow --target=$HOME x
 ```

-This project should be used alonside with my [fork of dwm](https://github.com/Kyczan/dwm)
+This project should be used alonside with my [fork of dwm](https://github.com/Kyczan/dwm) and [fork of st terminal](https://github.com/Kyczan/st)

+Also you can use `install.sh` script located in root of this directory.
+It installs some programs needed by KODO.
+But use it with care.

 ## Content